gkerenel/Professional-Communication-Course/README.md

 - Face the audience at all times
 - Use purposeful movement and gestures
 - Maintain active but controlled hand movements
-- Utilize visual aids effectively without distraction
+- Utilise visual aids effectively without distraction

 **Preparation Strategies**
 - Practice your presentation at least three times